Efim Shifrin: Biography

 In 2008, two theatrical premieres took place at once: in the role of Erve Montaigne in the show based on Jean Marsan's play (director Valery Sarkisov), and in the role of Gary Essendine in the show based on the play by Noël Coward and directed by Mikhail Kozakov.

-Efim Shifrin has acted in the films Bolotnaya Street, The Hero of Our Tribe and 20 other roles.
-In the musical Angel with a Cigarette Butt, staged by Yevgeniy Ginsburg, Efim Shifrin sang 13 songs (music by Aleksandr Klevitsky, words by Yuri Ryashentsev).
+Shifrin has acted in the films Bolotnaya Street, The Hero of Our Tribe and 20 other roles.
+In the musical Angel with a Cigarette Butt, staged by Yevgeniy Ginsburg, he sang 13 songs (music by Aleksandr Klevitsky, words by Yuri Ryashentsev).
 In 2007, Andrey Konchalovsky's film Gloss premiered, where Shifrin played the role of Marc Shyfer, was held.
 In addition, the actor played in film magazine.

-For several years in March at the Rossiya State Central Concert Hall, Efim Shifrin held benefit performances with participation of stars of Russian stage: «Shifrin Ark», «WWW.SHIFRIN.RU».
+For several years in March at the Rossiya State Central Concert Hall, Shifrin held benefit performances with participation of stars of Russian stage: «Shifrin Ark», «WWW.SHIFRIN.RU».
 And in 2006 anniversary benefit performance was arranged.

-Efim Shifrin has written the books (in co-authorship with G.Viren) and.
+Shifrin has written the books (in co-authorship with G.Viren) and.

-In 2000 Shifrin received the award of international network of World Class clubs «Mister Fitness», and in 2006 he was awarded with the Diploma of Physical Training and Sport Committee, Federation of Bodybuilding and Fitness of Government of Moscow for propaganda of sport and healthy way of living.
-Among the other awards of Efim Shifrin there is Raikin’s Cup (2001) and the 2nd prize and Nikulin’s Cup for participation in TV show of First Channel.
+In 2000 he received the award of international network of World Class clubs «Mister Fitness», and in 2006 he was awarded with the Diploma of Physical Training and Sport Committee, Federation of Bodybuilding and Fitness of Government of Moscow for propaganda of sport and healthy way of living.
+Among the other awards of Shifrin there is Raikin’s Cup (2001) and the 2nd prize and Nikulin’s Cup for participation in TV show of First Channel.